glowkeeper/P3D/docs/assignment/assignment.md

 6. A short description of an element you used in your scene that makes it unique
 7. A summary of the Unity scene you created.
 This section is an opportunity to critique what you've done
 8. Future work.
 A short description of how your scene could progress beyond this coursework
 9. Appendix.
-This is where you might include your scripts
+This is where you might include your scripts and meeting logs
 10. A link to your GitHub repository
 11. References to any assets you used
 12. Report References